aneasystone/github-trending/README.md

 ## Javascript

+* 【2025-08-08】[cjo4m06 / mcp-shrimp-task-manager](https://github.com/cjo4m06/mcp-shrimp-task-manager) - Shrimp Task Manager is a task tool built for AI Agents, emphasizing chain-of-thought, reflection, and style consistency.
+It converts natural language into structured dev tasks with dependency tracking and iterative refinement, enabling agent-like developer behavior in reasoning AI systems.
+* 【2025-08-08】[codeaashu / DevDisplay](https://github.com/codeaashu/DevDisplay) - The First Global Platform for Developers to Fulfill All Their Tech Needs.
 * 【2025-08-07】[RainyGao-GitHub / DocSys](https://github.com/RainyGao-GitHub/DocSys) - MxsDoc is a web based document storage and management system
 * 【2025-08-04】[crocodilestick / Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but automated and with Calibre features!
 Fully automate and simplify your eBook set up!
 * 【2025-08-03】[google / earthengine-api](https://github.com/google/earthengine-api) - Python and JavaScript bindings for calling the Earth Engine API.